 What is Fraternity Recruitment?

 Recruitment is a process in which fraternities and prospective members get to meet one another and explore their membership options.
-All of the fraternities at Colorado State University recruit year round in a process called “365 recruitment,” meaning that you can reach out to an active brother at any point to learn more about their organization.
+All of the fraternities at Colorado State University recruit year round in a process called “365 recruitment,” meaning that you can reach out to an active member at any point to learn more about their organization.
 As a part of 365 recruitment, chapters hold large scale recruitment events at the beginning of both fall and spring semesters.
 These events are designed to introduce active fraternity members to the potential new members to build relationships.

 Fraternities are values based organizations and throughout your recruitment process we encourage you to make decisions based on your personal beliefs and values so you can find a fraternity that you will be proud to be a member of for a lifetime.
 Active members of fraternities will decide which potential new members demonstrate qualities that align with the values of their organization while the prospective members will get to meet many different fraternities and can choose an organization that parallels their personal beliefs and values.
-Most chapters host activity-based, large scale recruitment events.
+Most chapters host activity-based, large-scale recruitment events.
 Common events include: athletic events, hikes, dinners, service events, and informational sessions.
 At all of these events it is important to have conversations with active brothers to get a better sense of the organization.

 Are there Requirements or Expectations for Joining a Fraternity?

 There are eligibility requirements and basic expectations for joining any fraternity on CSU’s campus.
-In general, each fraternity has certain eligibility requirements and basic expectations such as: GPA requirements, financial expectations, behavioral expectations, and basic attendance requirements.
+In general, each fraternity has certain eligibility requirements and basic expectations such as GPA requirements, financial expectations, behavioral expectations, and basic attendance requirements.
 Although all fraternities have eligibility requirements and basic expectations, they vary greatly from chapter to chapter.
 We encourage you to ask questions about chapter specific requirements at recruitment events and throughout your recruitment conversations.

 How to Register for Recruitment